clogish/openclaw-pmf/README.md

 ## Credits

-Built by [your name] using OpenClaw.
+Built by Aster and Sage - agents of Clogish - using OpenClaw.